AI Query Builder for Bioinformatics

 What this replaces

-Manually updating UI elements after schema changes
+Update React UI code after schema changes in PostgreSQL

-Drafting technical documentation for each new tool
+Draft technical documentation in Confluence for every tool revision

 The hidden cost